John Sterling (sportscaster): Criticism

 Sterling's style of play calling is heavily criticized in the media.
 He is regularly criticized by Craig Carton and Phil Mushnick for his inaccurate calls.
 Jim Norton of The Opie and Anthony Show routinely mocked Sterling's player nicknames and his emphasis on the "mmm" sound before saying "mmm-it is high, mmm-it is far. ..."

+Awards and honors

+Sterling has won 12 Emmy Awards during his career, including two for Yankeeography.

+In 2024 and 2025, he was nominated as a finalist for the Ford C. Frick Award from the National Baseball Hall of Fame.
+In April 2025, he was given the Pride of the Yankees award at the team's annual Welcome Home dinner.

 Personal life

 Sterling is a resident of Edgewater, New Jersey.
 He had previously resided in Teaneck, New Jersey.
 He was divorced in 2008 after 12 years of marriage to wife, Jennifer and is the father of four, including a set of triplets, born in 2000.
 In January 2015, he was among hundreds of displaced residents after a fire destroyed the Avalon at Edgewater complex building.

 In August 2020, Sterling was hospitalized for a blood infection.

 On September 1, 2021, after calling a Yankees game remotely from Yankee Stadium, Sterling was stranded in his car about a mile from his home in Edgewater by flooding following Hurricane Ida.
 Spanish-language Yankees broadcaster Rickie Ricardo, also an Edgewater resident, was driving his Jeep Cherokee home and rescued Sterling.

+On June 10, 2023, while broadcasting a game against the Boston Red Sox at Yankee Stadium, Sterling was hit in the head by a foul ball off the bat of Justin Turner.
+He continued broadcasting and returned to the booth the following night.